ft347/empirical-project/README.md

 ## Overview
 This project analyses Airbnb listings in London to identify key drivers of price and build predictive models.
 Using a combination of geographical data and property characteristics, the project aims to provide insights for both hosts (for pricing strategy) and guests (for seeking value).

+The full project can be viewed at https://ft347.github.io/empirical-project/

 ## Dataset
 - Source: Inside Airbnb
 - Observations: 46,390 rows